reslp/funannotate-docker/README.md

 ## Singularity

 The idea is to make this container also work with Singularity.
 This is important because most big clusters don't allow Docker due to the high user privileges it requires.
 In such environments Singularity offers an alternative to Docker.
-With singularity it is possible to build Singularity containers directly from Dokcerhub.
+With singularity it is possible to build Singularity containers directly from Dockerhub.
 This of course also works with the funannotate container:

 ```
 singularity pull docker://reslp/funannotate:latest